Population synthesis of double neutron stars

-A comparison of radio selected sample with the gravitational wave one shows visible differences for SP and HP models and negligible for the APD05 model (see also Figure \ref{fig:ratio}).
-In the model APD05, the two samples are very similar as expected.
-This is due to the fact that in the binary evolution model A the range of masses of newborn neutron stars is narrow comparing to the previous calculations as well the amount of matter accreted during the common envelope episode with a helium star is negligible.
+A comparison of the radio selected sample with the gravitational wave one shows visible differences for SP and HP models and negligible ones for the APD05 model (see also Fig. \ref{fig:ratio}).
+In the APD05 model, the two samples are very similar, as expected.
+This is due to the fact that in the standard S\textsc{tar}T\textsc{rack} model (see Section \ref{astand}) the range of masses of newborn neutron stars is narrow compared to the previous calculations.
+In addition, the amount of matter accreted during the common envelope phase with a helium star is negligible.